Appealing a school's decision

 You’ll be sent a letter with the decision about your child’s school.
-You can appeal against the decision to the admission authority for each school that does not offer a place - the letter will tell you how to do this.
+If your child is refused a place, you can appeal against the decision.
+The letter will tell you how.

 When the hearing will be

-The ‘admission authority’ for the school (usually the school itself or the council) must give you at least 10 school days’ notice before the hearing to confirm the date.
+The admission authority must give you at least 10 school days’ notice of the hearing.

 Appeals must be heard within 40 school days of the deadline for making an appeal.